SeLite/SeLite.github.io/InstallFramework.md

   1. Visit [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_
   2. create a new set
-  3. if you're using just one test configuration, make it default (click at 'Default' next to its name)
+  3. if you're using just one test configuration, make it default (click at Default next to its name)
   4. select 'Add a new value' next to `bootstrapCoreExtensions`.
 Point it to where you downloaded the framework JS file.

 If you're going to use several test configurations, then create one set for each configuration, but don't make any of them default.
-Then connect the sets with folders of your test suite(s) through 'associations' manifest as per [SettingsManifests](SettingsManifests) > ['Associations' manifests](SettingsManifests#associations-manifests).
+Then connect the sets with folders of your test suite(s) through _associations_ manifest as per [SettingsManifests](SettingsManifests) > [_Associations_ manifests](SettingsManifests#associations-manifests).

 ## Edit or review configuration of the framework ##

-### Edit through 'values' manifests ###
+### Edit through _values_ manifests ###
 Add values for applicable following fields and for any custom fields/keys to `SeLiteSettingsValues.txt` from the above

 ```